 Each day I'm told over and over by the media how people who think like me are extremists.
 I was recently de-friended by someone on a social site because of my extreme views.
 Extremism is often relative to the other person's beliefs.
-I wanted to go over a few things that led this person to view me as an extremist.
+I want to go over a few things that led this person to view me as an extremist.

 The country is approaching the so-called fiscal cliff and my belief is in the end the country might be better off if we take the dive.
-For a decade we have listen to government talk about cutting spending and then pat themselves on the back when they propose a spending bill that cuts projected spending by a few billion dollars.
+For a decade we have listened to government talk about cutting spending and then pat themselves on the back when they propose a spending bill that cuts projected spending by a few billion dollars.
 What they don't tell us is that once again spending increases dramatically.
 We are running a trillion dollar deficit and neither party seems to care.
-The Democrats want to raise tax rates on the top 2% earners which would raise only about $80 billion.
+The Democrats want to raise tax rates on the top 2% earners, which would raise only about $80 billion.
 Neither party is willing to rein in the IRS and look at all the deductions.
 They love deductions because that's how they repay those that contribute to their campaigns.
 Because I point out that tax on the top 2% is simply misdirection, and say we get only double speak from both parties, I'm called an extremist.

 The recent massacre at Sandy Hook Elementary has brought on the gun control debate.
 Every city that has strict gun laws have some of the highest rates of death by gun.
 The most stringent laws in the world wouldn't have prevented what happened at that school, simply because the boy gained possession of the weapons illegally.
 Laws are only for the people who wish to abide by them.